mackerell-lab/.github/profile/README.md

 # The MacKerell Group

 Welcome to the MacKerell Group Github.
-If you are a collaborator, please browse through and feel free to reach out to Alex or Sulstice for any access to repositories.
+If you are a collaborator, please browse through and feel free to reach out to Alex or Anmol for any access to repositories.

 #### Important Links